Jack Hannahan: Cleveland Indians

 On December 3, 2010, Hannahan signed a minor league contract with the Cleveland Indians with an invitation to major league spring training.
 He earned a spot with the Indians after spring training.
 He led American League third basemen in fielding percentage, not committing an error in his final 37 games of the season.
 On August 31, he hit two home runs and drove in the winning run in the 16th inning.
 He returned to Cleveland in 2012.

 Cincinnati Reds

 On December 13, 2012, Hannahan signed a two-year, $4 million contract with a club option for 2015 with the Cincinnati Reds and was expected to provide depth throughout the infield, specifically at third base.
 Initially reported as a one-year deal, he earned $1 million in each of his guaranteed seasons, and his option was worth $4 million with a $2 million buyout.

 LG Twins

 On December 23, 2014, Hannahan signed a one-year, $1 million contract with the LG Twins of the KBO League.
 In 32 games for the Twins in 2015, he batted .327/.400/.523 with four home runs and 22 RBI.
 On July 16, Hannahan was released from the Twins due to injuries, and Luis Jiménez was signed to replace him.
 On July 18, Hannahan held a press conference to announce his retirement from professional baseball.

+Post-playing career

+In 2025, Hannahan was the assistant coach at his alma mater, Cretin-Derham Hall High School, helping them win the 2025 Minnesota Class AAAA State Championship title.
+He also took the role of Assistant Athletic Director of Facilities there.

+Personal life

+Hannahan is married to his wife Jenny.
+They have three children: Johnny, Lenny, and Lucy.